toddledev/documentation/docs/20-guides/101-datocms/index.md

 ### Creating the API call in Nordcraft

-With the credentials configured, you can create your first API call.

-On the blog page in your Nordcraft project, add a new API and use the global formulas set in the previous step for the read-only API key and the URL.
+On the blog page in your Nordcraft project, [add a new API](/connecting-data/working-with-apis#set-up-a-new-api) and use the global formulas set in the previous step for the read-only API key and the URL.
 Send the API key as a `Bearer Authorization` HTTP header.

 ::: info
 Currently, the Nordcraft team is developing an enhanced UI for GraphQL API calls.
 For now, you can fetch data from a GraphQL API by adding the query string as an object.
-The key is "query" and the value is the query string.
+The key is `query` and the value is the query string.
 Look at the Nordcraft example project's API calls in this guide for examples.

 Keep up to date with the [Nordcraft GraphQL explorer release on GitHub](https://github.com/nordcraftengine/nordcraft/issues/308).
 :::